bh90210/dron8s/README.md

 _For more information see Drone's [Go Plugin Documentation](https://docs.drone.io/plugins/tutorials/golang/)._

-## CI
+### CI

-On PRs a github package image is build.
+Upon opening a PR an image of the code is build.
 You can find it on [docker hub](https://hub.docker.com/repository/docker/bh90210/dron8s/general).

 Use it with your pipelines: `bh90210/dron8s:dev`